Bob the Drag Queen Conquered the World -- What Have You Done Lately? (Exclusive)

 This week marks a truly Joan Rivers-esque moment in Bob's career: His newest film, Cherry Pop, about the backstage mayhem at a failing drag club, co-starring fellow Drag Race favorites Detox and Latrice Royale, has its OutFest premiere on July 10.
 That same night, his first standup special, Suspiciously Large Woman, airs on Logo and will be available to stream on REVRY the following day.
 If Bianca Del Rio, season six's winner, is the Don Rickles of drag queen comedians, Bob is the Chris Rock, with a set touching on politics, his newfound fame and white people.

 "I am a firm believer in 'you can say whatever the f**k you want to say,' and I don't believe in apologizing for jokes, even if they're offensive," Bob shrugs, punctuating the last sentiment.
-"If I stepped on your foot and I didn't mean, I'd apologize for it.
+"If I stepped on your foot and I didn't mean to, I'd apologize for it.
 Like, Oh, I knocked you down a flight of stairs on accident.
 I would certainly say I was sorry, and I would feel deep sorrow in my heart.
 But the truth is, I tell very offensive jokes.
 I make fun of a lot of stuff I shouldn't make fun of."

 In person, Bob is not as boisterous as you might expect.
 Rather, he's thoughtful and direct with his words, never more so than when I ask about the legacy he hopes to leave.
 Demurring at first, he tells me it's not RuPaul's career that he aspires to, as most people assume, but another legendary queen: "I was watching Lady Bunny perform and I thought to myself, One day she'll be dead and I'll be where she is, and I'll be the old drag queen that you are expecting to die soon."